Canada

 As the name suggests, Old Shore Road runs in parallel to the lake shore and is accessible from all campgrounds.

-The trails cuts through a swamp called Ash Swamp.
-It's a remarkable place as it experiences a great deal of water fluctuation throughout a year.
+The trail cuts through a swamp called Ash Swamp.
+It's a remarkable place as it experiences a great deal of water fluctuation throughout the year.
 In the spring, the water level is high, up to the boardwalk, however closer to the mid-summer, water may completely evaporate.

 6. Find A Secluded Cove.